7258009/simple_example/README.md

 package  main
 import  "fmt"
 func  main ()  {
-//vardeclares 1 or more variables

     var  a  =  "initial"
     fmt . println ( a )

-//You can declare multiple variables at once
     var  b ,  c  int  =  1 ,  2
     fmt . println ( b ,  c )

-//Go will determine the type from the initialized variable.
     var  d  =  true
     fmt . println ( d )

-//Variables declared without proper initialization are null .
-For example, a null value for intequals 0.
     var  e  int
     fmt . println ( e )

-//Go has a short statement :=for declaring and initializing a variable.
-For example, var f string = "apple"in shorthand it will turn into
     f  :=  "apple"
     fmt . println ( f )
 }